watcharasima/cloudflare-docs/src/content/docs/pipelines/sources/worker-bindings.md

 pcx_content_type: concept
 sidebar:
   order: 2
-head:
-  - tag: title
-    content: Worker Bindings
 ---

-import { Render, PackageManagers } from "~/components";
+import { Render, PackageManagers } from "~/components"

-You can send records to your Pipeline directly from a [Cloudflare Worker](workers/).
+You can send records to your Pipeline directly from a [Cloudflare Worker](/workers/).
 To do so, you need to:
 1. Create a Worker
 2. Create a Pipeline
 3. Add your Pipeline as a binding in your Workers' `wrangler.toml` file